 Audio

 Audio is far more complicated than video and you need to be aware that there are wiretap laws to contend with.
 And, most hidden cams now have an audio feature as well.
 Just tap into your homes internet and you can watch a buyer live go through your home or have it uploaded to the cloud to watch later.
-Many states require at least one party involved to be aware that audio is being recorded
+Many states require at least one party involved to be aware that audio is being recorded.

 12 states require all parties to be made aware their conversations are being recorded, including, Michigan.
 California, Connecticut, Florida, Illinois, Massachusetts, Maryland, Montana, New Hampshire, Pennsylvania, Nevada and Washington.